Wednesday, December 20

 Lots-- Vampire: the Masquerade (5e) and Dungeons & Dragons (5e)

-there were some idle thoughts about coming up with a color code to go along with this, even. maybe it would've started with grey, then blue, yellow, green, up to a nice purple for the ones I've played most, or something like that? not important, I suppose. arbitrary distinctions to signify some slightly less arbitrary.
+there were some idle thoughts about coming up with a color code to go along with this, even. maybe it would've started with grey, then blue, yellow, green, up to a nice purple for the ones I've played most, or something like that? not important, I suppose. arbitrary distinctions to signify those slightly less arbitrary.

 in any case, The One Ring has already vanquished one of my most-played RPGs. does it have what it takes to beat the other?